clibs/clib/BEST_PRACTICE.md

 Starting from the top, `"name"` is your package name. `"version"` is your package version. `"repo"` is the location of your project, (not including the `https://github.com/`). `"dependencies"` is all the dependencies your project requires, along with there version. `"install"` is the command to install your program (ran as root), (tip: if your project requires more then one command to install it, like need to run `./configure`, before `make`, then do this: `"install": "./configure && make && make install"`). `"uninstall"` is the command to uninstall your project, [more on that later](#install-and-uninstall-executables).

-_**NOTE:** Make sure you have a relese as the same version in your `package.json` file, otherwise the download will fail.
+_**NOTE:** Make sure you have a release as the same version in your `package.json` file, otherwise the download will fail.
 If you always want your package at the latest version, then put `master` as your version._

 ## Making your own libraries